KQM-git/HSRNews/readme.md

 ### Known Issues

+■2024/05/29

+- It is known that when the character Dan Heng • Imbibitor Lunae (Destruction: Imaginary) unleashes their Ultimate or uses the Cloudhymn Roar ability in the Echo of War: Divine Seed stage, the dragon whiskers in the ability animation abnormally vanishes.
+At the same time, certain Trailblaze Mission cutscenes also have the dragon whiskers abnormally vanishing.
+The mentioned issues will be amended in Version 2.3.

 ■2024/05/08

 - It is known that in some of the story dialogues for the Version 2.2 content, the English voiceover for the character Argenti (Erudition: Physical) is not available.
 This should be addressed in future updates.